irishshagua/dublin-pubs-rankings-rest-service/README.md

 Sample project showing a full maven build with integrated acceptance tests.
 This is just to be used as a template for how to use a few different technologies in a semi real world scenario

+Also using this project as a test of blue ocean Jenkins plugin